Skip to main navigation Skip to main content

 What is Clean Diesel?

-Proposals for funding through the 2023 Kentucky DERA State Grant Program (formerly the Clean Diesel Grant Program) were due Nov.
-3, 2023.
+Proposals for funding through the Kentucky DERA State Grant Program (formerly the Clean Diesel Grant Program) are due Nov.
+15, 2024.
 Successful applicants will be reimbursed up to 25 percent of the total cost of the purchase of a new replacement school bus.
 A financial match from the school district is required for all projects.
 A single proposal may target multiple diesel school buses in a district's fleet manufactured in 2009 or earlier.
 The replacement buses must be 2021 or newer model year diesel or alternative fuel buses.
 Buses being replaced must be scrapped or rendered permanently disabled within ninety days of being replaced and no later than Sept.
-16, 2024.
+30, 2026.

-Full details can be found in the 2023-2024 DERA RFP.
-Proposal packages must be received by Nov.
-3, 2023.
+Proposal packages are due by Nov.
+15, 2024.
 Projects funded through this grant program must be completed no later than Sept.
-16, 2024.
+30, 2026.

 The proposal package must include the following materials: